-133 See NATO, Security within the North Atlantic Treaty Organisation, 17.06.2002, supra note 73.
-The policy is designed to ensure that a "common degree of protection" is applied both to NATO's own information and to information exchanged among NATO members on a bitateral level.
+See NATO, Security within the North Atlantic Treaty Organisation, 17.06.2002, supra note 73.
+The policy is designed to ensure that a "common degree of protection" is applied both to NATO's own information and to information exchanged among NATO members on a bilateral level.
 Both categories of information are referred to as "NATO classified information" in the context of this policy.
-134 Ibidam in England 107 or Protection of the policy.